-Users get a dedicated communication appliance with large buttons and knobs that can be mapped to multiple Zello functionalities.
-Since many network radio users, such as drivers and construction workers, wear work gloves or are operating a vehicle and can’t take their eyes off the road, there is no need to fumble with an unlock screen or paired accessories.
+Instead of a smartphone, some users opt for a network radio transceiver.
+Featuring large buttons and knobs that can be mapped to Zello functionalities, this is a great solution for deskless workers, such as drivers and construction workers, who wear gloves or operate a vehicle and can’t take their eyes off the road, as it removes the need to fumble with an unlock screen or any other paired accessories.

-Network radios cost as little as $75 and Zello is free.
-This means companies can outfit their teams for 80 percent less than the purchase of digital two way radios or smartphones.
+Network radios cost as little as $75.
+Paired with the Zello network radio app, which is free, companies can outfit their teams for 80 percent less than if they purchased digital two-way radios or smartphones.

 Network radios are made to stand up to the elements.
-No need to worry about drops or falls – They can take a beating in demanding outdoor environments.
+The best are even waterproof.
+No need to worry about drops or falls.
+The best network radios can take a beating in demanding outdoor environments.

-Many workplaces can benefit from adopting network radios running Zello push-to-talk.
+Many workplaces can benefit from adopting network radios with Zello push-to-talk..
 In addition to the cost and dependability of these devices, they provide a dedicated walkie talkie for workplace communication that can be shared between shift workers, enabling seamless team communication.

 “On a customer visit this summer, I learned that Zello deployed on network radios is completely replacing traditional two way handheld radio communications at a fraction of the cost,” said Bill Moore, Zello CEO.
 “These radios have really enhanced workplace productivity.
 Additionally, Zello allows employers to easily configure their networks and track and archive usage via its Web-based management console.”

 Network radios let users communicate on multiple Zello radio channels without the distance limitations of traditional two way radios.
-By adding Zello, users can access the app’s extensive and established user base or opt to use the company’s private radio networks with Zello, which offer the benefits of a configuration console, map history features, and message archives, among others.
+By adding Zello to mobile network radios, users can access the app’s extensive and established user base or opt to use the company’s private radio networks with Zello, which offer the benefits of a configuration console, map history features, and message archives, among others.

 The push-to-talk space is a genuine ecosystem, with services, data, and devices requiring true collaboration to deliver meaningful solutions to customers.
 Zello is dedicated to building relationships across the industry so more users can enjoy turnkey push-to-talk products like those offered by Network Radios.

 As you may know, Zello does not sell hardware.
-You can purchase these devices online from the manufacturer or from any reputable reseller in your area.
-A few sites we have browsed include Network-radios.com and
+You can purchase network radios online from the manufacturer or from any reputable reseller in your area.
+A few sites include Network-radios.com and

-We are happy to hear any user stories or feedback you have about these devices.
+We are happy to hear any user stories or feedback you have about network radios or other devices.
 They're still new to us and we are still learning!
-Feel free to reach out to firstname.lastname@example.org to share your story with us.
+Feel free to reach out to share your story with us.